embedded-office/canopen-stm32f7xx/README.md

 - power up your STM32F769 discovery board
 - double-click the debugger configuration
-- watch the uploading and running to main with wonder...
+- watch the uploading and running to main ...

-...and have fun playing with this tiny CANopen quickstart application :)
+... and have fun playing with this tiny CANopen quickstart application :)

-If you encounter any improvement in project setup, implementation or documentation, please rise an issue and help me to simplify the life of Embedded software engineers.
+If you encounter any improvement in descriptions, project setup, build system, implementation or documentation, please rise an issue and help me to simplify the life of Embedded software engineers.